 How essential fats can protect you from disease, weight gain, and slow mental function

 Omega 3 fatty acid is essential fats that our body needs to survive.
-They’re found in foods like fish, shellfish, nuts, seeds, and leafy greens and are so important because they’re involved with every single system in your body.
-Omega-3s even help keep inflammation in check and may even reduce the risk of heart disease.
+They’re found in fish, shellfish, nuts, seeds, and leafy greens.
+They are so important because they’re involved with every system in your body.
+Omega-3s help keep inflammation in check and may even reduce the risk of heart disease.

 Healthy fats (Omega 3) have excellent benefits

 Kim K et al., Ph.D., a professor at the Harvard School of Public Health and Mediterranean Nutrition Center, explains that: